ethereum/execution-specs/lists/signature-types/README.md

 ### Type 0x00 (0)

-The prefix byte `0x00` is reserved to identify transactions which are untyped legacy transactions.
+The prefix byte `0x00` is reserved to identify transactions that are untyped legacy transactions.
 It is not prefixed, but allows software to use a numeric enum value to indicate a legacy transaction.